 "I respected him as an uncle," she says.
 "He would give me money and threaten me not to disclose what was happening; I am happy that I got help and I picked up the pieces of my life.
 I now know better.
 Thanks to Spotlight Initiative.

-Photo: Grace Kabango; Spotlight Initiative GBV Services Officer; having a chat with Brenda at her home in Ntchisi
+Photo: Grace Kabango; Spotlight Initiative GBV Services Officer; having a chat with Brenda at her home in Ntchisi not only has negative consequences for women but also their families, the community and the country at large.

-"At first, I heard a rumour at the market that

-my daughter was going

-out with the bar owner.
-I

-didn't believe it since I

-knew the man from way

-back.
-I treated him as a
+"At first, I heard a rumour at the market that my daughter was going out with the bar owner.
+I didn't believe it since I knew the man from way back.
+I treated him as a brother."

-brother."